Project-Silicium/WoA-Guides/Mu-Qcom/Porting/Device.md

 `PciBusDxe` should be over `Fat`. <br />
 `SimpleFbDxe` should replace `DisplayDxe` if DisplayDxe dosen't work already.

-Your APRIORI.inc should **NOT** Have SecurityStub in it, If so remove it or UEFI will get Stuck on that one.
+Your APRIORI.inc should **NOT** Have SecurityStub in it, If so remove it or UEFI will get Stuck on that one. <br />
+Check other Devices APRIORI.inc File to get an Idea, What to replace with the Mu Driver and what not.

 ## Creating DXE.inc File (Step 3.2.3)